Top 10 areas for high growth female-led businesses outside of London

-We have uncovered the top regions outside of London for fast growth female-led businesses.
+We have uncovered the top regions outside of London for high growth female-led businesses.
 The data outlines the most prosperous areas for women to excel in the business world and the leading industries in the last decade.

 Based on a criterion of companies that are under ten years old, with a 71% shareholder growth in the last three years, there are 57,173 female-led companies that match these conditions in the UK, of which, 2,420 are businesses in Scotland.